ravenholm/upgraded-potato/Android_native_tutorial/README.md

         android:id="@+id/java_camera_view"
         />
 ```
+6. Finalisation before testing on an emulator

-6. Do a Gradle sync and if everything does on perfectly then we are good.
-Now do a build and then we
+* Do a Gradle sync and if everything goes on perfectly then we are good.
-are pretty-much ready to install our app
+* Now do a build and then we are pretty-much ready to install our app